markon1-a/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 0: 00:04:32

-Yeah, and I think even expectations around this differ, because if you go up this ladder from very theoretical, low-level ideas to closer to real worlds, There is some threshold where people stop calling it cryptography, where it becomes security engineering or something like that.
+Yeah, and I think even expectations around this differ, because if you go up this ladder from very theoretical, low-level ideas to closer to real worlds.
+There is some threshold where people stop calling it cryptography, where it becomes security engineering or something like that.
 And that boundary is essentially arbitrary.
 Because things may go wrong just as well at the higher levels as in the lower levels and in fact in practice they more often break at higher levels.
-Maybe precisely because there is less of an academic expectation to like it is much more It feels much more acceptable for people to like, okay, I'm gonna build some software that uses some encryption and hashes and off-the-shelf building blocks together and think these building blocks are secure because they come from good cryptography.
+Maybe precisely because there is less of an academic expectation to like it is much more It feels much more acceptable for people to like, okay, I'm going build some software that uses some encryption and hashes and off-the-shelf building blocks together and think these building blocks are secure because they come from good cryptography.
 I can arbitrarily put them together and build a system.
 And these things sometimes break because the manner in which you compose them matters.